gutomaia/pyNES/README.rst

 In the above example, ``palette``, ``chr_asset`` and ``sprite`` are constants.
-Each with their own properties, since they are equaly evaluated.
+Each one has their own properties, since they are equaly evaluated.
- * ``palette`` is a int array.
+ * ``palette`` is an int array.
 Int Arrays are staticaly, and can't be changed.
-Are reading structures
- * ``chr_asset``
+ * ``chr_asset`` Are reading structures
- * ``sprite``sprite, is the sprite definition.
+ * ``sprite`` is the sprite definition.

-Functions are provied by bitbag package.
-Bitbag deals with templating[1] and some surronding aspects needs by the asm code.
+Functions are provided by bitbag package.
+Bitbag deals with templating[1] and some surrounding aspects needed by the asm code.

 [1] Read "That's not all" at the end